 Picking the right course is the first step in your construction career!
 There are loads of different pathways to choose from, including:

-Whether you choose a full-time study programme and pick your own specialism, or learn on-the-job with an Apprenticeship vacancy, we're sure to have something that suits you and your learning style.
+Whether you choose a full-time study programme and pick your own specialism, or learn on-the-job with an Apprenticeship vacancy, or choose one of our brand new T Levels, we're sure to have something that suits you and your learning style.

 Our construction and building trades qualifications are highly practical.
 You will spend a high percentage of your time in our industry-standard workshops with our Tutors, watching live demonstrations and then practising the skills that you've learnt.
 We will also make sure that you have all the up-to-date health and safety qualifications that you need to be able to work safely.